mxagar/hyperparameter-optimization/README.md

     n_calls=20, # the number of subsequent evaluations of f(x)
     random_state=0,
 )

+# we can access the hyperparameter space
+gp_.space

 # function value at the minimum.
 # note that it is the negative of the accuracy